DosAnjosFilho/r-telessauders/README.md

 sudo docker build -t dosanjosfilho/r-telessauders .
 ```

-This repository was heavily based on the **openanalytics/r-base** repository.
+This repository largely based on the **openanalytics/r-base** repository.